jeffjl74/CSV-to-QIF/README.md

 This is a Python program to take a CSV file and convert it to a QIF file.
 QIF is an open specification for reading and writing financial data.

-The only file you really need from this repository is the CSV-to-QIF.py python program.
+The only file you really need to download from this repository is the CSV-to-QIF.py python program.
 You will then need to create JSON file(s) that match your CSV downloads.
 There are some examples here.